-Our nominating and corporate governance committee will consist of three members.
-The chair of our nominating and corporate governance committee will be [], and the other members will be [] and [].
+Our nominating and corporate governance committee will consist of two members.
+The chair of our nominating and corporate governance committee will be Elona Kogan, and the other member will be Carol O'Donnell.
 Our board of directors will confirm that each member of the nominating and corporate governance committee is independent under the listing standards of the NYSE American.